Abd1997-Dev/Design-of-Area-Effcient-Low-Latency-5G-Compliant-LDPC-Decoder-Architecture/README.md

 are addressed in [7] by providing a ﬂooding schedule.</p>
    <p align="justify">

-Though the min-sum decoding algorithm has reduced hardware complexity, it also has reduced performance metrics.
+&emsp;Though the min-sum decoding algorithm has reduced hardware complexity, it also has reduced performance metrics.
 To overcome this, the offset min-sum [8] - [11] and normalized min-sum [12] decoding algorithms are introduced.
 The physical layer of the telecommunication systems are evolving rapidly, so the reprogrammable FPGA based implementation